montyfew/montyfew.github.io/index.md

     <script src="/assets/js/landing_page.js" type = "module"></script>
 ---
 <section class = "bio">
-My audiovisual practice is informed by the relationship between music and place, having become intrigued by this theme after living in and undertaking musical projects in a handful of different cities across the UK.
-Through sonic explorations, film making and intermedial VJ techniques, I’m interested in exploring the intersections of music and the moving image.
+I am an audiovisual artist interested in the relationship between music and place, having become intrigued by this theme after living in and undertaking musical projects in a handful of different cities across the UK.
+Through sonic explorations, film making and intermedial VJ techniques, my practice sits at the intersection of music and the moving image.
 </section>